sailafs/Rakamin-KF-Analytics/README.md

 # Kimia Farma Performance Analytics Dashboard Project

 ## Introduction
-This is my final project for the Project-Based Virtual Internship as a Big Data Analytics at PT.
-Kimia Farma, Tbk (provided by Rakamin Academy).
-As a Big Data Analyst Intern, I was tasked with analyzing sales data across different branches of Kimia Farma and creating a comprehensive sales dashboard for one year using the provided raw data.
+This project is part of the Big Data Analytics Intern assignment at Kimia Farma to evaluate the company's business performance from 2020-2023.
+The project involves processing 4 datasets (kf_final_transaction.csv, kf_inventory.csv, kf_kantor_cabang.csv, and kf_product.csv) which will be imported into BigQuery for further analysis.
+The data includes information on transactions, branch ratings, and sales performance.
+The problem statement focuses on creating a comprehensive business performance dashboard, including revenue analysis, transactions per province, branch ratings, and profit.
+The final output will be a dashboard in Google Looker Studio that will help stakeholders monitor and analyse the business performance of Kimia Farma comprehensively.

 ## Tools Used
 * Google BigQuery - for data processing and analysis